-WCA Development and Operations
+Waste Consolidation Area (WCA) Development and Operations

 Development of the East Fork Ninemile WCA began in 2013.
-This WCA is being developed to consolidate mine waste materials, including waste rock and tailings, from cleanup activities throughout the Ninemile Basin.
-Wastes from the completed Interstate-Callahan Mine/Rock Dumps and the Success Complex cleanups have already been placed and consolidated at this site, as well as wastes from the Interstate Mill Complex cleanup.
+This WCA is being developed to consolidate mine waste materials, including waste rock and tailings from cleanup activities throughout the Ninemile Basin.
+Wastes from the completed Interstate-Callahan Mine/Rock Dumps, the Success Complex, the Interstate Millsite, and a portion of the Lower East Fork Ninemile Riparian Area cleanups have already been placed and consolidated at this site.

-The EFNM WCA will require expansion following the placement of the remaining Interstate Mill Site cleanup wastes to provide capacity for the waste from the other Ninemile Basin source sites (i.e., Tamarack Complex, Dayrock Complex, and a portion of the lower EFNM Creek riparian area).
-This expansion was started in 2020.
+The EFNM WCA will require expansion to provide capacity for the waste from the other Ninemile Basin source sites (i.e., Tamarack Complex and Dayrock Complex).
+This expansion will begin in 2022.